siemvk/BeerReact/README.md

 # BeerReact

-Make website with beutiful Material UI 3 components with ease in react.
+Make websites with beutiful Material UI 3 components with ease in react.

 ## Why?